 State v.
-Blake is a 2021 Washington State Supreme Court decision that held that the drug possession law was unconstitutional.
-If you were convicted of soliciting possession of a controlled substance, possession of marijuana, or certain other drug related misdemeanor or gross misdemeanor offenses in Snohomish County District Court you may be eligible to have your conviction vacated and a refund of legal financial obligations (LFOs) paid on these cases.
+Blake is a 2021 Washington State Supreme Court decision that ruled the felony drug possession law unconstitutional.
+If you were convicted of simple possession of a controlled substance under RCW 69.50.4013 (and its predecessor statutes) you may be eligible to have your conviction vacated and a refund of any legal financial obligations (LFOs) paid on these cases.

 Do I need to do anything to vacate my drug possession conviction?

 The Snohomish County Prosecuting Attorney’s Office is currently processing Orders to Vacate convictions in cases where the only charge is simple possession.

 To see if an order has already been entered on your case(s), go to www.dw.courts.wa.gov.
 If an Order to Vacate has been entered in your case and you have not received a refund, please refer to the Blake Refund Bureau portal public assess site available through Washington Courts.
 The refund bureau will provide individuals who have had their Blake convictions vacated a self-navigable database to determine if they are due refunds related to their convictions.
 Refund requests will be submitted through an online application available on the website.
 Once the application has been received and a refund amount has been confirmed by the court, the state will issue the refund.